Czechs in chaos with political infighting amid virus surge - WTMJ

 Ministers have warned the move will further worsen the situation and might cause the struggling health system to collapse.

+“The situation is serious,” Prime Minister Andrej Babis told reporters Friday evening after meeting President Milos Zeman.
+“It poses a threat for the health of our citizens.”

-Opposition parties say the current lockdown isn’t working and accused Prime Minister Andrej Babis’ government of not doing enough for businesses and others affected by restrictions.
+Opposition parties say the current lockdown isn’t working and accused Babis of not doing enough for businesses and others affected by restrictions.

 They also complained that the government has been refusing to take seriously their proposals to deal with the pandemic, and insisted schools should reopen.